makerdao/market-maker-keeper/README.md

 monitor and adjusts its positions in the order to book, maintaining open buy and sell orders in multiple bands at the same time.

-In each buy band, the keepers aim to have open SAI sell orders for at least `minSaiAmount`.
+In each buy band, the keepers aim to have open DAI sell orders for at least `minSaiAmount`.
 In each sell band they aim to have open WETH (or ETH) sell orders for at least `minWEthAmount`.
 In both cases, they will ensure the price of open orders stays within the <minMargin,maxMargin>
-range from the current SAI/ETH price.
+range from the current DAI/ETH price.

 When started, keepers places orders for the average amounts (`avgSaiAmount` and `avgWEthAmount`) in each band, using use `avgMargin` to calculate the order price.

 As long as the price of orders stays within the band (i.e. is in the <minMargin,maxMargin>
-range from the current SAI/ETH price, which is of course constantly moving), the keepers keep them open.
+range from the current DAI/ETH price, which is of course constantly moving), the keepers keep them open.
 If some orders leave the band, they either enter another adjacent band or fall outside all bands.
 In case of the latter, they get immediately cancelled.
 In case of the former, keepers can keep these orders open as long as their amount is within the